1970s energy crisis: Production peaks around 1970

 The real price of petroleum was stable in the 1970 timeframe, but there had been a sharp increase in American imports, putting a strain on American balance of trade, alongside other developed nations.
 During the 1960s, petroleum production in some of the world's top producers with extraction technology at the time began to peak.
 West Germany reached its production peak in 1966, Venezuela and the United States in 1970, and Iran in 1974.
-Canada's conventional oil production peaked around this same time (though non-conventional production later helped revive Canadian production to some degree).
+Canada's conventional oil production peaked around the same time (though non-conventional production later helped revive Canadian production to some degree).
 The worldwide production per capita peaked soon afterward.

 Although production in other parts of the world was increasing, the peaks in these regions began to put substantial upward pressure on world oil prices.
 Equally as important, control of the oil supply became an increasingly important problem as countries like West Germany and the U.S. became increasingly dependent on foreign suppliers for this key resource.

 1973 oil crisis

-The 1973 oil crisis was a direct consequence of the US production peak in late 1960 and the beginning of 1971 (and shortages, especially for heating oil, started from there).
+The 1973 oil crisis was a direct consequence of the U.S production peak in late 1960 and the beginning of 1971 (and shortages, especially for heating oil, started from there).
 The "embargo" as described below is the "practical name" given to the crisis.
-For the main Arab producers, the "embargo" allowed them to show to "the Arab street" that they were doing something for the Palestinians.
-In real market terms (number of barrels) the embargo was almost a non-event, and only from a few countries, towards a few countries.
+For the main Arab producers, the "embargo" supposedly allowed them to show to "the Arab street" that they were doing something to support Egypt in reclaiming its territory in Sinai and Gaza.
+In reality, it was more a desire to punish the U.S for re-supplying Israel with weapons during the Yom Kippur War, after the Soviet Union re-supplied Syria and Egypt with weapons.
+In real market terms (number of barrels) the embargo was almost a non-event, as it was only conducted by a few countries, against a few countries.

 The embargo was never effective from Saudi Arabia towards the US, as reported by James E. Akins in interview at 24:10 in the documentary "la face cachée du pétrole part 2".
 Akins, who audited US capacity for Nixon after US peak, was US ambassador in Saudi Arabia at that time.

 Lawrence Rocks and Richard Runyon captured the unfolding of these events at the time in The Energy Crisis book.